suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 ## Styling the header and footer

-The header and footer have their own background and text color.
-They also have a slight padding to them.
+The header and footer have their own background color, text color, and slight padding.
 Since we used the `header` and `footer` elements to enclose these we can apply this CSS.

 ```css
 header,